mattrufolo/NumericalLumiInversion/README.md

 ```

 From this three examples it is possible to achieve the 3 different plots represented in the paper.
 Obiovously the user can decide how sharp should be the
-grid for the different scanner.
+grid for the different figures.

 ## Usage

 ### Numerical Inversion

-Given the machine parameters, the different scripts in "inversion_fun" use a perturbative method in order to obtain from the non-linear Least Squares of scipy the transverse emittances from the luminosity model.
+Given the machine parameters, the different scripts in "inversion_fun" use a perturbative method in order to obtain the transverse emittances from the luminosity model, using the non-linear Least Squares of scipy .
 For example the user can run the following example

 ```python
 from inversion_fun import Inv_gauss_xy as  inv_g